gary-archer/oauth.mobilesample.ios/DevelopmentWebServer/README.md

 # Resolving Deep Linking Registration Failures

-Unfortunately, it can be difficult for developers to share working code samples that use deep linking.\
+Unfortunately, it can be difficult for developers to share working code samples that use entitlements.\
 This can prevent my app from running, and there are two resolutions.

 ## Easy Fix